Performance Year Three

 • Library resources (see prescribed or recommended texts below)

-This unit will refine students’ instrumental and performance skills at an advanced professional, Licentiate-equivalent standard, and prepare them to present professional, diverse and confident performances with strong leadership, organisational and collaboration skills, equipping students to perform professionally in contemporary music industry scenarios.
+This Music Performance 301 unit will refine students’ instrumental and performance skills at an advanced professional, Licentiate-equivalent standard, and prepare them to present professional, diverse and confident performances with strong leadership, organisational and collaboration skills, equipping students to perform professionally in contemporary music industry scenarios.
 Students will employ systematic and corrective rehearsal strategies, utilising memory skills to self-direct their learning and development.
 A high awareness of musicality in diverse styles and performance environments will be reflected through analysis, evaluation and exploration of musical works and performances.
 Students will further utilise advancing skills in reflection and analysis to assist other students in refining their practice and performance goals, and display highly refined critical evaluation skills.

 Students will complete weekly tutorials in their principal instrument, present weekly performances and assist in providing constructive criticism for other members in performance workshops, and present an end of semester programme of individual works.
 Students are required to incorporate skills learned in other units in their ongoing performance, including Composition and Music Technology.